 RadonSeal Penetrating Concrete Sealer is applied in successive back-to-back applications on damp surface about 30-45 minutes apart.
 Applying the successive application while the surface is still damp will push the previous application deeper into the concrete.
 Otherwise, the successive applications may just dry on the surface which is not helpful in sealing the concrete.

 Yes, sorry about that!
 You can check out our FAQs page for tips on removing paints, surface sealers, adhesives, and how to prepare the surface.

 Coverage depends on the concrete's porosity and composition.
-Concretes with larger pores or more alkalis consume more sealer.
+Concrete with larger pores or more alkalis consumes more sealer.
 Cinder blocks are very porous and have the lowest coverage.

-The sprayed on film of RadonSeal should absorb within about 10 minutes (the surface still looks damp but there is no more gloss).
-If the concrete is unusually porous or alkaline, it will absorb very fast, letting you know that it badly needs more sealer – spray on another application.
+The sprayed-on layer of RadonSeal should absorb within about 10 minutes (the surface still looks damp but there is no more gloss).
+If the concrete is unusually porous or alkaline, it will absorb RadonSeal very fast, letting you know that it badly needs more sealer – spray on another application!

 |Approximate coverage per 5-gallon pail|

 |Concrete||No. of applications||sq. ft. per pail|

 As a "rule of thumb," one 5-gallon pail seals 1,000 sq. ft. of poured concrete in two applications.
 An average basement (floor 800-1,000 sq. ft.) usually needs 2 pails of RadonSeal for the floor and poured concrete walls, or 3 pails if it has concrete block walls.

 |Basement.
 10-year old poured concrete in good condition.|